bdurand/ultra_settings/README.md

 UltraSettings.runtime_settings = RedisRuntimeSettings.new
 ```

 There is a companion gem [super_settings](https://github.com/bdurand/super_settings) that can be used as a drop in implementation for the runtime settings.
-You would just need to set the runtime settings to the `SuperSettings` object itself.
+You just need to set the runtime settings to the `SuperSettings` object itself.

 ```ruby
 UltraSettings.runtime_settings = SuperSettings
 ```

-By default settings will be loaded from runtime settings by constructing a prefix from the configuration class name (i.e. `Configs::MySettingsConfiguration` uses the prefix "configs.my_settings.") with the field name appended to it.
+By default settings will be loaded from runtime settings by constructing a prefix from the configuration class name (i.e. `Configs::MySettingsConfiguration` uses the prefix `"configs.my_settings."`) with the field name appended to it.
 By default runtime settings will be in all lowercase letters.

 You can use uppercase runtime setting names by setting `runtime_setting_upcase` to `true` on your configuration class.